 benefit.
 They do not need a

 README file giving

-an overview of the project, nor a design document or user manual.
+an overview of the project, nor a design document.

 They do not need a carefully arranged code tree conforming to the